Science12 min read11 December 2025

 Questions to Ask Your Supplement Provider

 Engaging with knowledgeable retailers helps ensure you're making informed decisions about your health investments.
-Ask what specific excipients are used, how the company verifies absence of unlisted additives, what third-party testing confirms purity claims, and whether there are potential allergens or sensitivities to consider.
+Here are crucial inquiries to make: